ER WAIT

 An alternative method for monitoring esophageal muscle movement, this test is exactly as it sounds.
 The patient swallows a barium-soaked marshmallow followed by a barium-soaked bagel portion.
 When swallowed, the movement of the food is tracked through the gastroesophageal junction during fluoroscopic video esophagography.
 The ability to swallow the portions indicates to the surgeon that the patient can tolerate the anti-reflux surgery.

 The patient is asked to perform swallowing maneuvers, providing information on the status of the esophageal muscle function, coordination and contract ability of a patient’s swallowing mechanism.
-The insertion of a pressure-sensitive catheter through the nose into the esophagus.
+This involves the insertion of a pressure-sensitive catheter through the nose into the esophagus.
 The procedure takes approximately 30 to 45 minutes to complete.
-You may resume regular activity, diet, and medications once the procedure is over.
+You may resume regular activity, diet and medications once the procedure is over.

 Our digestive health physicians work together to help patients diminish episodes of discomfort, including: